kommitters/kadena.ex/README.md

 ```
 #### Get Block Hash Branches

-A page of block hashes from branches of the block chain in descending order.
-Only blocks are returned that are ancestors of the some block in the set of upper bounds and are not ancestors of any block in the set of lower bounds.
+A page of block hashes from branches of the blockchain in descending order.
+Only blocks are returned that are ancestors of some block in the set of upper bounds and are not ancestors of any block in the set of lower bounds.

 ```elixir
 Kadena.Chainweb.P2P.BlockHash.retrieve_branches(payload \\ [], network_opts \\ [])